CorySanin/openrct2-remote-control/README.md

 ## Commands

 If initiating these over in-game chat, the command must be proceeded by a `!` or a `/`.
-The player must also have the `kick_player` permission.
+The player must also have the `modify_groups` permission.
+A different permission can be used by setting `remote-control.adminperm` in the `plugin.store.json` file.
+See `type PermissionType` in [openrct2.d.ts](types/openrct2.d.ts).

 - **quit** - Aborts the server process immediately
 - **save** \[filename] - Saves the park.
 An optional filename can be specified.